Steps towards moving to Kokkola or Pietarsaari

 If you are moving to Kokkola or Pietarsaari with a family, contact Sofia Behluli (contact information at the bottom of the page).

-When you find a suitable daycare unit, you can also contact the manager of the unit.
-They will know, if there are available places in the unit and what kind of additional help they have for children who don’t know Finnish yet.
+When you find a suitable daycare unit, you can also contact the manager of the unit for information about available places in the unit and additional support for children who don’t know Finnish or Swedish yet.
+For receiving early childhood education, you still need to apply.

 More information:

 Guidance is also given in English.
-Call hours are on Monday and Wednesday at 9.00–11.00.
+Calling hours are on Mondays and Wednesdays at 9.00–11.00.

-Only in Finnish, but you are able to see addresses, the size of the daycare unit, the possibility of pre-primary education in the unit as well as contact information.
+Only in Finnish, but you are able to see addresses, the size of the daycare unit, the possibility of pre-primary education in the unit as well as contact information for the staff.

-In Finland school starts at the age of 7.
+In Finland basic education and school starts at the age of 7.
 Education is compulsory for 7‒18 year old children.

-The school is usually determined by your address in Kokkola or the need for preparatory education, which you are entitled to, if your child doesn’t speak Finnish yet.
-You need an address in Kokkola when enrolling to school.
+The school location is usually determined by your address in Kokkola and the need for preparatory education, which you are entitled to, if your child doesn’t speak Finnish or Swedish.

 More information:

-• Do notice, that when filling the application for enrolment to basic education, is it important to add “the pupil requires preparatory education” in the additional information, if the child doesn’t speak Finnish.
+- Do notice, that when filling the application for enrolment to basic education, is it important to add “the pupil requires preparatory education” in the additional information, if the child doesn’t speak Finnish or Swedish.

 Upper secondary school and vocational education is only in Finnish or Swedish, so it is suggested to enrol for preparatory education also with children over 15 years old, if they don’t know Finnish yet.
 In this case apply for basic education with a preparatory education need, and you will be guided further.